tjheslin1/DMsPredictor/src/main/scala/io/github/tjheslin1/dmspredictor/monsters/vampire/README.md

 Currently no Legendary Actions are implemented.

-Children of the Night (1/Day) is not implemeted.
+Children of the Night (1/Day) is not implemented.